g3tsyst3m/g3tsyst3m.github.io/_posts/2024-10-16-Creative UAC Bypass Methods for the Modern Era.md

 ***UAC Bypass Technique #3 - UI Access Token Duplication<br>(UAC setting - Don't notify me when I make changes to Windows settings)***
 -

 Behold!
 I give you...`ctfmon.exe` !!!
 Yeah, on it's own it seems pretty bland.
-It's not full elevated, though it is running in HIGH integrity.
+It's not fully elevated, though it is running in HIGH integrity.
 So I'll give it that

 ![image](https://github.com/user-attachments/assets/dbb926c8-6f88-4a20-8e39-f01b60b6046b)